ctsrc/cardgame/README.md

-I decided to switch to using `urxvt256c-ml` since I have previously been a happy user of the 256 color version of rxvt-unicode and I figured that if I was going to switch away from `lxterminal`, I wanted to see first if 256 color rxvt-unicode would be behave as I wanted with regards to `_NET_WM_PID` and furthermore, if I was going to switch to that, I might as well try the multi-language version of it.
+I decided to switch to using `urxvt256c-ml` since I have previously been a happy user of the 256 color version of rxvt-unicode and I figured that if I was going to switch away from `lxterminal`, I wanted to see first if 256 color rxvt-unicode would behave as I wanted with regards to `_NET_WM_PID` and furthermore, if I was going to switch to that, I might as well try the multi-language version of it.